guttering

 What is the purpose of the fascia boards?

 This type of fascia not only adds to the attractiveness of the fascia board.
-It also provides essential
+It also provides essential protection and functions such as:

 Protection from weather and pests